leal32b/webapi-nodejs/docs/files-conventions.md

   ```

 ## interfaces
-(usecases to be implemented in 1.application layer)
+(use cases to be implemented in 1.application layer)
 - `create-user.ts`
 - ```typescript
   import User from '@/0.domain/entities/user'